-$Precise\ ramp\ stop\ [0]$ is selected to achieve high repetitive precision at the stopping point.
+Precise ramp stop [0] is selected to achieve high repetitive precision at the stopping point.

 Counter stop.
-Once it has received a pulse start signal the frequency converter runs until the number of pulses programmed by the user have been received at input terminal 33.
+Once it has received a pulse start signal the adjustable frequency drive runs until the number of pulses programmed by the user have been received at input terminal 33.
 In this way an internal stop signal will activate the normal ramp down time (parameter 208).